 About half the casters available in theme are battlegroup centric, and this is not a battlegroup-centric theme.
 Accumulator is nice, of course, but sometimes isn't enough.
 Also you're forced to bring at least one infernal unit if you want to benefit from Accumulator, whether they work with your overall army strategy or not.

 - If you're a new player looking to pick up Infernals, you will need to learn about all the other factions in order to make an informed decision on what you want out of them, and have to spend money on those faction models.

 - Purchasing a single HoD list isn't too much of a burden, especially if you're starting Infernals as a second faction and you happen to already own them, but if you want to explore some other options with Hearts of Darkness you're looking at purchasing more stuff from yet a third Faction.

-Hearts of Darkness is aimed at players that already own models from one of the six Factions and want to branch into Infernals (see also Crossing the Themes), and/or veteran players that don't need a guide for their first 25 points.
+Hearts of Darkness is more aimed at players that already own models from one of the six Factions and want to branch into Infernals (see also Crossing the Themes).

 This is why non-Infernal players might try out Hearts - for access to these powerful solos.

 - Valin Hauke, The Fallen Knight - Probably the first model you pick, regardless of your caster.